akvo/akvo-reporting/Documentation/tutorials/report_server_user_guides/Create_Dynamic_list_report.md

 ![preview](https://raw.githubusercontent.com/akvo/akvo-reporting/master/Documentation/tutorials/report_server_user_guides/img/110.png?raw=true "preview")

+To remove a selected column select 'Remove column'.
+Column names can be added to the report by updating the 'Alias' field under 'configure list'.

 ## Filtering data

 We need to filter and configure the data to make it useful for us.
 There are many options available under 'configure list'.
 For example, we can set the 'identifier' column 'Aggregate' to 'Count' which provides us with a count of the pumps.